-The mentorship program will allow the mentees and mentors a chance to participate in a conference call prior to the conference and attend the First-Timer’s Brunch together as a group to build upon the initial phone connection.
+The mentorship program will allow the mentees and mentors a chance to participate in a conference call prior to the conference and connect at the Welcome Breakfast as a group to build upon the initial phone connection.

-- Scholarship recipients are invited to kick-off their experience at the First-Timers Brunch on Sunday, May 19, from 10:30 a.m.–Noon, at the Los Angeles Convention Center.
+- Scholarship recipients are invited to kick-off their experience during the First-Timers Brunch on Sunday, May 17, from 10:00 a.m.-11:30 a.m., at the Ernest N. Morial Convention Center.
 Attendees will have the opportunity to network with their peers, mentors, GFOA’s Executive Board, and GFOA staff.

 Information on GFOA's local student scholarship will be published once it has been finalized.